TheArchitect2000/New-IoT-Device-Integration/README.md

 Sign up on one of the Fides Innova IoT servers (e.g. https://panel.zksensor.tech) to obtain your credentials.

 ### 3. Install the Device Using API Requests
-Use the Fides Innova API to register your device on the IoT server on which your device is registered.
+Use the Fides Innova API to register your device on the IoT server where it is configured.
-#### 3.1 Registration APIs
-Using the following POST requests, you can install your IoT Device on the IoT server.
+You can install your IoT device on the IoT server by making the following POST requests:
 ```
 /v1/user/credential
 # Use the accessToken from response ["data"]["tokens"]["accessToken"] for other API requests